Government Complexes Waiting for Final Touches

 The tall buildings remain uncared for more than 15 months, ever since there was a change in the government.

-The iron frames on the apartments and other buildings, which are incomplete, are affected with the rust.
-Stagnated water on the buildings led to further damage to the uncompleted concrete works.
+The iron frames on the apartments and other buildings, which are incomplete are getting damage.
+Rain water is stagnating on the semi finished buildings.

-Speaking to this correspondent, G Babu Rao, a poor farmer, who donated an acre land at Nelapadu village, to the AP Capital Region Development Authority (APCRDA) said that they lost the hopes on government as Chief Minister did not even pay attention to the appeals and protests of the farmers from last fifteen months.
+Speaking to this correspondent, G Babu Rao, a poor farmer, who donated an acre land at Nelapadu village, to the AP Capital Region Development Authority (APCRDA) said that they lost the hopes as Chief Minister did not even pay attention to the appeals and protests of the farmers.
 The only hope is on the Courts, he added.
-He said that the people at the helm of the affairs in the Government were converting the entire capital region area into an uninhabited and useless land with vested interests.
-He said that the Government repealed the APCRDA Act unlawfully at the disadvantage of the people who trusted it and surrendered 33,000 acrs of land for construction of world-class capital city for the entire State, not only for the people living at Amaravati.
+He said that Government repealed the APCRDA Act unlawfully at the disadvantage of the people who trusted it and surrendered 33,000 acrs of land for construction of world class capital city for the whole State, not only for the people living in Amaravati.